nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Oh, you guys moved all the way up there, Okay.
 Yeah.
 Follow follow suit.
 Not really what I was going for, but You can do you, man.
 Yeah.

 If they're gonna encounter there, I'd wanna be able to at least have line of sight.
 Oh, fair enough.
 That's what me doing me would be.
 Right.
-Carson Alwer.
+Karsten Alwor.

 Sorry.
 I am that.
 Oh, cool.
 Initiatives.
 Yes.